-There are several LEDs on each control panel and on the drive carriers to keep you constantly informed of the overall status of the system.
-SC217 models include four control panels on the handles of the chassis which control each of the systems.
+There are several LEDs on the control panel and on the drive carriers to keep you constantly informed of the overall status of the system.
+SC827 models include two front panels on the handles of the chassis which control each of the systems.

-This chapter explains the meanings of all LED indicators and the appropriate responses you may need to take.
+This chapter explains the meanings of all LED indicators and the appropriate response you may need to take.

-Figure 3-1: Chassis Control Panel
+Figure 3-1: Control Panel

-3-2 Control Panel Buttons
+3-2 Control Panel Button

-- Power: The main power button on each of the four control panels is used to apply or remove power from the power supply to each of the four systems in the chassis.
-Turning power to the system off with this button removes the main power, but keeps standby power supplied to the system.
-Therefore, you must unplug the AC power cord from any external power source before servicing.
-The power button has a built-in LED which will turn green when the power is on.
+- Power: The main power button on each of the two control panels is used to apply or remove power from the power supply to each of the two systems in the chassis.
+Turning off system power with this button removes the main power, but keeps standby power supplied to the system.
+Therefore, you must unplug system before servicing.